Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 1. the BFA was presented as not subject to negotiation

-2. emotional blackmail – threat to end a marriage, to end an engagement or delay the marriage
+2. emotional blackmail – the threat to end a marriage, to end an engagement or delay the marriage

 4. no time for careful thought and reflection